 Kurt W. Rohde is a partner with McDonnell Boehnen Hulbert & Berghoff LLP, where he concentrates on obtaining, evaluating, and enforcing his clients’ intellectual property.
+He is Chair of the firm's Mechanical & Materials Practice Group.
 He regularly serves as patent trial counsel for multi-billion dollar corporations and has 10 years of experience in complex patent litigation.
 His litigation experience is supported by consistently favorable court decisions and settlements.

 Mr. Rohde’s litigation practice includes cost forecasting for clients, pre-filing investigations, eDiscovery management, written discovery, expert witness selection and preparation, depositions, motion practice, trial, settlement, licensing, and appeals.
 He has consulted on the development of a litigation cost forecasting system for a Top 4 pharmaceutical company and has been repeatedly recognized by clients for his effective cost control in the face of voluminous discovery.
 He is a regular point-of-contact for both senior in-house counsel and local district counsel regarding strategy, case development, and efficient cost management.
 Mr. Rohde is a veteran negotiator with opposing parties, where he counsels pragmatic solutions, but also acts as an aggressive client representative.
 The majority of his work involves new business from satisfied long-term clients.